SashaMil/codeChallenge/README.md

 Additionally, timezone will adjust due to the location of the selected hotel.

+The way I chose to design it was to create classes that interact with one another.

 I have implemented a few assertion tests to verify correctness.

 If I had more time, I would make the template messages be based on tokens, rather than the parsing I did.